leangjia/blender_docs/manual/modeling/meshes/editing/uv.rst

 by interpolating the position of points toward a point/axis/plane through a surface.
 The more advanced methods can be used with more complex models, and have more specific uses.

-.. (todo move)? split in basic/advanced -- if more content added. old wiki:
-..
-Basic: Cube, Cylinder, Sphere Projection; Project from View Based on the fundamental geometry of the object, and how it is being viewed,
-..
-Advanced: Unwrap; Smart UV Project; Lightmap Pack; Follow Active Quads

 .. _bpy.ops.uv.unwrap: